Attention Deficit Hyperactivity Disorder (ADHD)

 In Traditional Asian Medicine, Attention Deficit Hyperactivity Disorder (ADHD) is an imbalance of Yin and Yang, affecting the Shen-spirit and the body’s flow of vital energy, or qi.
 Good health is a result of inner harmony.

 Treatment focuses on creating a balance of Yin and Yang, nourishing the Qi and clearing any heat or Qi blockages affecting the Shen-spirit.
-NAET is used to find any allergies or sensitivities that are contributing to disharmony.
+NAET is used to clear any allergies or sensitivities that are contributing to disharmony.
 Once a pattern is diagnosed, Shonishin, Tui-Na massage, herbs and nutrition are used to restore a healthy balance, relaxation and well-being.

 Data from studies indicate that dietary factors such as amino acid deficiency, vitamin deficiency, essential fatty acid deficiency, blood sugar swings from too much sugar, food allergies, exposure to dyes and other food additives are often associated with ADHD.
-Deficiencies are common with processed or junk food diets high in fats, sugar and additives.

 *deep fried foods